 Re: Joint Clinical and Practice Review Visit – Week commencing ddd / dd / mmm / yyyy

-NHS England – Insert Commissioner Details has a duty to ensure primary care performers comply with their contractual obligations and offer services that meet the requirements of their contract.
+Insert Commissioner Details has a duty to ensure primary care performers comply with their contractual obligations and offer services that meet the requirements of their contract.
 This includes ensuring primary care providers offer safe, appropriate, timely and high quality care and it is therefore necessary to have robust assurance processes in place.

-Concerns have been raised with NHS England – Insert Commissioner Details regarding your practice and the Area Team would also like to undertake a joint clinical and practice review as recommended by XXXX
+Concerns have been raised with us regarding your practice and we would also like to undertake a joint clinical and practice review as recommended by XXXX

 The proposed date/time for the visit is Wednesday XXth June 201X, 10am.